victorodoh/Agent-based-Modeling-of-Lassa-Virus-Transmission-Using-Netlogo/README.md

 #### HOW TO RUN MODEL VIA NETLOGO MODELING COMMONS: ####

 - Load Link: http://modelingcommons.org/browse/one_model/7141#browse_nlw
-- Click the "Run in Netlogo Web" Tab to open the windwo, then click anywhere within this window to run model
+- Click the "Run in Netlogo Web" Tab to open the window, then click anywhere within this window to run model

 #### HOW IT WORKS: ####